-- describe and apply classical and contemporary theories in at least one area of social reality; - 2. describe and evaluate classical and contemporary theories of crime causation and apply these theories to real world phenomena; - identify basic methodological approaches and describe the general role of methods in building sociological knowledge; - 4. design a research study in an area of choice; - 5. develop proficiency in understanding statistics sufficiently to analyze scholarly articles in the field; - 6. conduct social research by developing, administering, and analyzing surveys.
+- describe and apply classical and contemporary theories in at least one area of social reality; - describe and evaluate classical and contemporary theories of crime causation and apply these theories to real world phenomena; - identify basic methodological approaches and describe the general role of methods in building sociological knowledge; - 4. design a research study in an area of choice; - develop proficiency in use of statistics for the comprehensive understanding of professional journals; - 6. apply statistical skills to conduct data analysis using secondary data.